WWE Rumors: Vince McMahon Contacted Former World Champ To Return, But Was Turned Down – ‘Not Going Back Ever’

 As WWE prepares for tonight’s Superstar Shake-Up on Monday Night Raw, the world is wondering which superstars may end up switching brands and going from one show to the other.
-There would be a few NXT call-ups and some rumors had names from the past showing up as well, and that remains to be seen but one former world champion won’t be back.
+There would be a few NXT call-ups, and some rumors had names from the past showing up as well, and that remains to be seen, but one former world champion won’t be back.
 As a matter of fact, WWE wanted him back, but he has no plans of ever returning.

 Over the weekend, Alberto Del Rio (Alberto El Patron outside of WWE) caught the attention of many news outlets and wrestling sites.
-He did a Periscope video with Paige while in Times Square and it appeared as if he was quite intoxicated, according to Wrestling Inc.
+He did a Periscope video with Paige while in Times Square, and it appeared as if he was quite intoxicated, according to Wrestling Inc.

 At that point, he went off on people on social media who have said negative things about Paige and him.
 He even said that all those people “remind me of one of the bosses in WWE…with the big f**king nose.
-Big f**king p***ies.:”
+Big f**king p***ies.”

 Since then, Patron has also conducted a Q&A session on Periscope where he still believes he knows who was responsible for the leaking of Paige’s sex tape and that WWE wanted him to return.